Features of long-term care insurance

 No receipts

 Cash indemnity allows you to skip the hassle of submitting receipts, giving you more flexibility in how you use your benefits.
 However, many larger care providers, such as home care agencies, often handle reimbursements directly with your LTC insurance, ensuring they are paid without extra effort on your part.
-This is a good advantage.

 Higher payments

-If your monthly benefit is $5k and your care costs $2k, you still receive the full $5k (unlike reimbursement policies, which only pay $2k).
+If your monthly benefit is $5k and your care costs $2k, you still receive the full $5k (unlike reimbursement policies, which will only pay $2k).

 If your max benefit is And your cost is Then you get